pytorch/serve/examples/Transformers/README.md

 # Serve a custom model on TorchServe

- * Step - 1: We used the following [Colab notebook](https://drive.google.com/open?id=1p3v-JjNi8xfE8vGd-Jhzisi1ztNLdbTb) to fine-tune BERT from Transformers on Corpus of Linguistic Acceptability (COLA).
+ * Step - 1: In this step, we provide the requirements for archiving a model.
+We used the following [Colab notebook](https://drive.google.com/open?id=1p3v-JjNi8xfE8vGd-Jhzisi1ztNLdbTb) to fine-tune BERT from Transformers on Corpus of Linguistic Acceptability (COLA).
 After running the Colab notebook, pytorch_model.bin file along with vocab.txt and config.json will be saved on your google drive that can be downloaded later into current directory.
 After downloading, we create Transformer_model directory and move the files to this directory.

  `mkdir Transformer_model`
  `mv pytorch_model.bin vocab.txt config.json Transformer_model`